 Delaware's continuously developing body of trust law and favorable fiduciary state tax laws have attracted and sustained a thriving wealth management environment.
 This environment makes Delaware a jurisdiction of choice for individuals throughout the United States and abroad who are seeking to utilize personal trusts in their personal wealth management planning.
-While other jurisdictions may seek to imitate Delaware's offerings in this area, Delaware's long and established history with trust jurisprudence, the efficiency of Delaware's court system, and the continued evolution of its laws set Delaware apart from other jurisdictions.
-Delaware offers many advantages to individuals and institutions alike in order to maintain its position as a preeminent jurisdiction for the establishment of personal trusts.
+While other jurisdictions may seek to imitate Delaware's offerings in this area, Delaware's long-established trust jurisprudence, the efficiency of its court system, and the ongoing evolution of its trust laws continue to make Delaware unique among other jurisdictions.
+Delaware also offers additional advantages to individuals and institutions alike, making it a preeminent jurisdiction for the establishment of personal trusts.